ghi-electronics/Documentation/software/tinyclr/tutorials/azure.md

 # Microsoft Azure
 ---
 This example shows how to communicate with Azure IoT Hub using MQTT.
-You'll also need to set up a Nework Interface connection on the device such as [WiFi](wifi.md) to Connect to Azure in your program.
+User will need to set up a Network Interface connection on the device such as [WiFi](wifi.md) to Connect to Azure.

 >[!TIP]